willardf/Hazel-Networking/README.md

 ## Building Hazel

-To build Hazel open [solution file](Hazel.sln) using your favourite C# IDE (I use Visual Studio 2017) and then build as you would any other project.
+To build Hazel open [solution file](Hazel.sln) using your favourite C# IDE (I use Visual Studio 2019) and then build as you would any other project.

 -----
+## Tips with this fork

+ * Pay attention to which callbacks give you ownership of the MessageReader, making you responsible for recycling.
+In particular, disconnect events do not.
+ * Hazel doesn't support fragmented packets.
+It used to, but I wasn't sure of it so I removed it and have never needed it since.
+Just stay under 1kb packets.

 ## Tips for using Hazel with Unity